dcentralbank/downloads/Masternode.md

 Replace the text “REPLACE_WITH_EXTERNAL_IP_OF_VPS” with the external IP address of your VPS.

 E.G. externalip=136.144.171.201
-Start your node with the following command. examplecoind
+Start your node with the following command: examplecoind

 Setup the control wallet (2/2)